GERD (Gastroesophageal Reflux Disease) in Children

 - pH monitoring.
 This test checks the pH or acid level in the esophagus.
 A thin, plastic tube is placed into your child’s nostril, down the throat, and into the esophagus.
 The tube has a sensor that measures pH level.
 The other end of the tube outside your child’s body is attached to a small monitor.
 This records your child’s pH levels for 24 to 48 hours.
-During this time your child can go home and do his or her normal activities.
+During this time your child can go home and do their normal activities.
 You will need to keep a diary of any symptoms your child feels that may be linked to reflux.
 These include gagging or coughing.
-You should also keep a record of the time, type of food, and amount of food your child eats.
+You should also keep a record of the time, type of food, and amount of food they eat.
 Your child’s pH readings are checked.
-They are compared to your child’s activity for that time period.
+They are compared to their activity for that time period.

 - Gastric emptying study.
-This test is done to see if your child’s stomach sends its contents into the small intestine properly.
+This test is done to see if your child’s stomach sends its contents into the small intestine correctly.
 Delayed gastric emptying can cause reflux into the esophagus.

 How is GERD treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Diet and lifestyle changes

 In many cases, diet and lifestyle changes can help to ease GERD.
 Talk with your child’s healthcare provider about changes you can make.
 Here are some tips to better manage GERD symptoms.

 - After feedings, hold your baby in an upright position for 30 minutes.